 Trend 1: Artificial Intelligence (AI)

 It’s a buzzword that gets thrown around a lot, but it’s not because artificial intelligence (AI) is being overhyped — it’s because modern technology is finally powerful enough to make AI tools a reality.
-Whether it’s through deep learning, machine learning or broader artificially intelligent applications, organizations are depending on AI to fundamentally transform their industries.
+Whether it’s through deep learning, machine learning or broader artificially intelligent applications, organisations are depending on AI to fundamentally transform their industries.

 From retail to healthcare, the future of software development — and the future of technology as we know it — lies within algorithms, big data and sophisticated AI tools to draw new and fascinating conclusions.